-Technology separates man from nature, whether it is a building separating a person from the elements or pen, paper and ink separating people from each other.
+Technology separates man from nature, whether it is a building separating a person from the elements or pen, paper and ink (or computer screen) separating people from each other.
 Oral societies, technologically primitive, are very personal societies, with prime importance given to the relationships and interactions between people.

 It is difficult to transmit scientific and technological knowledge between societies and generations because in oral cultures scientific and technological know-how goes as far and lasts as long as the man with the know-how.
 Written records are sparse.
 Such knowledge does pass from master to apprentice, father to son and mother to daughter but the limitations inherent in humanity make it more difficult.
 The Dead Sea Scrolls were written between 150 BC and 70 AD and were preserved for over 2000 years by the heat and dryness of the deserts of Palestine.
 Thus the information that they carry is accessible to man over two millennia after they were written; no human could ever match that.
 These limitations slow the technological advance of oral societies.

-Memory and literature, on the other hand, tend to thrive in oral cultures.
+Memory, on the other hand, tends to thrive in oral cultures.
 The dearth of written records requires much more memorization and with practice comes improvement.
 Jewish scholars in antiquity were often renowned for having committed huge portions of the Scriptures to memory.
 Further, since poetry is more evocative and easier to remember than prose, and certainly easier than technical writing, poetic and figurative language blossoms in such cultures.